2022–23 Galatasaray S.K. (women's football) season

-It is the 2022–23 season of the Women's Football team of Galatasaray Sports Club.
+The 2022–23 season was the second season of the women's football team of Galatasaray Sports Club.

 Overview

 August

 In the notification made on 10 August 2022, it was announced that the ways were parted with the Technical Director Nurcan Çelik, whose contract had expired.

 On 11 August 2022, it was announced that an agreement was reached with Metin Ülgen for the position of Technical Director.

 October

 Group draw and fixtures in the Turkish Women's Football Super League were held on 6 October 2022 in Istanbul with the participation of Federation officials and club representatives.